 1) Make a detailed time table: Try to factor in changes in plans, slippages and breaks.
 A great way to do so is to create a timetable in the reverse.
 Try to include all kinds of time wasters, such as TV or the internet and slowly eliminate them.
 A good plan is half the job done.
 If nothing else, it provides a roadmap for the plan of action.
-A strategic plan is essential, and it can make a difference.
+A strategic plan is essential and it can make a difference.

 5) Do not ignore line scores: While the Armed Forces Qualifying Test (AFQT) determines whether you are qualified to enlist, the line scores determine which job you will eventually administer.
 Try to get recent editions of books such as the Kaplan or Petersons and get a feel of the kind of questions asked in the areas of the ASVAB other than the AFQT.

 7) Stay calm on the day before the test: Last but not the least, staying calm and relaxed on the day of the exam is essential.
-If you panic and get nervous, it will be akin to penalizing your strong areas.
+If you panic and get nervous, it will be similar to penalizing your strong areas.

 In conclusion, make sure your preparation is towards a realistic target and work as hard as possible with discipline.
 Even seconds saved in each question can result in a minute saved for an additional question.
-This, in turn, can raise a percentile (comparative score) significantly.
+This, in turn, can raise the percentile (comparative score) significantly.